 Day 3: Copenhagen to Malmo

-After breakfast, self-transfer to the train station for the short journey across the historic Oresund Bridge to Sweden – an iconic Nordic noir image as the scene of Scandi thriller The Bridge.
+After breakfast, make your way to the train station for the short journey across the historic Oresund Bridge to Sweden – an iconic Nordic noir image as the scene of Scandi thriller The Bridge.
 On arrival, transfer to the oldest and most charming part of town to check in to your hotel, the Clarion Collection Hotel Temperance, all dark wood features interspersed with modish lighting, plush velvet sofas and an al fresco bar.
 Fuel up with complimentary afternoon waffles at the hotel before perhaps exploring Malmo’s fusion of old and new, from the futuristic Turning Torso to the Gothic splendour of the city’s oldest building, St Peter's Church.
-Come evening, your included dinner offers soup, salad and everything from gravlax with mustard and dill to pork culets with béarnaise sauce.
+And, for your hit of Nordic Noir, head to Gamla Staden (the Old Town), which appeared in many scenes the classic series Wallander.
+Come evening, your included dinner offers soup, salad and everything from gravlax with mustard and dill to pork cutlets with béarnaise sauce.

 Stay: Clarion Collection Hotel Temperance

 After breakfast, take the train to Stockholm – a stunning journey in itself as you speed through farmland and forest dotted with lakes.
 Check in to your hotel on arrival, all high ceilings and chandeliers among Gustavian architecture, a wonderful champagne bar, private wine cellar, gym, sauna and fine dining restaurant that offers inspired French cuisine under a huge glass roof.
 Gamla Stan is just steps from your hotel with its cobbled streets and red and gold-hued buildings, home to fresco-lined museums, galleries and palaces, while the picture-perfect islands of the world-famous Stockholm archipelago are easily reached via a quick ferry journey.